1EdTech/lti-1-3-php-library/README.md

 This library allows a tool provider (your app) to receive LTI launches from a tool consumer (i.e. LMS).
 It validates LTI launches and lets an application interact with services like the Names Roles Provisioning Service (to fetch a roster for an LMS course) and Assignment Grades Service (to update grades for students in a course in the LMS).

 This library was forked from [IMSGlobal/lti-1-3-php-library](https://github.com/IMSGlobal/lti-1-3-php-library), initially created by @MartinLenord.
-It has been rewritten by @dbhynds and @EricTendian to bring it into compliance with the standards set out by the PHP-FIG and the IMS LTI 1.3 Certification process.
-[Packback](https://packback.co) actively uses and maintains this library.
+[Packback](https://packback.co) found the library immensely helpful and extended it over the years.
+It has been rewritten by Packback to bring it into compliance with the standards set out by the PHP-FIG and the IMS LTI 1.3 Certification process.
+Packback actively uses and maintains this library.

 ## Installation